CognitiveJ/wssimulator/README.md

 *   Add the dependency from JCenter

-To simulate web service call, you first need to describe the simulation that will be served by WSSimulator.
-Simulations are created in a YAML format and the only mandatory field within a simulation is the path of the call.
+To simulate web service calls, you first need to describe the simulation that will be served up by WSSimulator.
+Simulations are created in a YAML format.
+Note, the only required field within a simulation is the path and WSSimulator will fall back to the defaults.

 ###### Simple Simulation
 ```yaml